As a self-proclaimed bibliophile, I am happily obsessed with perusing beautiful bookstores in Europe and beyond.

 Cărturești Carusel is the pride and joy of the Old Town of Bucharest, Romania–though perhaps Old Town is a misnomer.

+Although the oldest part of the city, it was dilapidated until recent years, when enormous efforts were made to revitalize it.
 One of the restorations is of an old bank building from the early 1900s.
 In 2015, it opened its doors as the gorgeous Carusel bookstore.

 The bookstore doesn’t follow any specific architectural design, yet the style is beautifully modern.